 - The following day, the Palace on Wheels itinerary stops at the lovely city of Udaipur, known as India’s White City.
 The highlight of the day is a boat ride to the scenic Lake Palace Hotel.
 The Lake Palace Hotel, along with its impressive complex that opens up to the panoramic views of the lake, is definitely one of the most beautiful tourist places in India.
 Other visits include:

 Saheliyon Ki Bari

-- From Udaipur, the train Palace on Wheels itinerary take you to its next destination to the desert city of Jaisalmer.
+- From Udaipur, the train Palace on Wheels itinerary takes you to its next destination to the desert city of Jaisalmer.
 Here, guests are taken for a tour at the Jaisalmer Fort, a bustling living fort that’s filled with narrow winding alleyways and chaotic plazas.
 Exploring the fort is a great way to spend your afternoon.
 Make sure you check out the shops selling a wide array of goods, from leather products to bright scarves.
 There’s also a stop at the Gadisar Lake, which is said to be the only source of water in the entire city of Jaisalmer.
 Surrounded by temples, the lake was built by Jaisalmer’s first ruler, Raja Rawal Jaisal.
 After the stop, you will head back to the train for some relaxation before the later afternoon excursion where you will head to the Thar Desert for an exciting camel ride in the sand dunes.
 What an adventure!
 Again, the major attractions are: